The globe is always spinning and today we stop off in India.

 Some of my happiest memories are those with my Nan.

 Never forget that family can be the source of some of life’s happiest moments.
 Relationships do break down but I have a strong bond with my Nan and in time I hope we can reconnect.

 I was going to attempt to make amends after the wedding.

 No, today.
 I will make amends.
 She will take my daughter to ballet and tap as she does most weeks and we will all meet up afterwards and go and sort out the wedding cake as planned,

 I need peace and harmony for the next 12 weeks.
 It doesn’t mean I love her any less.
 Last nights decision was made because I only know what is best for that moment.
 I have not closed the door on any of my family for good.

 Today I make amends.
 Life is too short.
 Always try and keep a small space reserved in your heart for wiser times in your life and you will find peace and happiness.

-Posted on Mar 8, 2016, in INSPIRATION, WRITE TO RECOVER and tagged Beliefs, Culture & identity, Emotions, Family matters, Gratitude, Relationships, The art of Happiness, traditions.
+Posted on Oct 17, 2021, in INSPIRATION, MY WORLD and tagged Beliefs, Creativity, Culture & identity, Emotions, humanity, inspirational, Life, Relationships.
 Bookmark the permalink.
 Leave a comment.